tkishel/puppet_lookup/README.md

 ## Description

-This module provides the puppet_lookup task, which allows you to run `puppet lookup` via the Console or the command line.
+This module provides the `puppet_lookup` task.

+This task allows you to run `puppet lookup` via the Console or the command line.

 ## Requirements